-- The Graduate Immigration Route will be available to international students who have completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance and who have a valid Tier 4 visa at the time of application.
+- The Graduate route is available to international students who have completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance, and who have valid Tier 4 or Student permission at the time of application.

-- Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years.
-Graduates will be able to switch into skilled work once they have found a suitable job.
+- Successful applicants on this route at bachelor’s or master’s level will be able to stay in the UK and work, or look for work, at any skill level for two years.
+Doctoral students will be able to stay for three years.

-- The launch of the route demonstrates the government’s support for our education sector, and commitment to the International Education Strategy, which sets out our ambition to increase education exports to £35 billion and the number of international higher education students to 600,000 by 2030.
+- The launch of the route demonstrates the Government’s support for our education sector, and commitment to the International Education Strategy, which sets out an ambition to increase education exports to £35 billion.

 Frequently asked questions:

-Will universities be expected to act as sponsors for those students on the graduate immigration visa after they have graduated?
+Will universities be expected to act as sponsors for those students on the Graduate route after they have graduated?

-Individuals applying for the Graduate Immigration Route will not need a sponsor.
-Tier 4 sponsors will not need to fulfil any sponsorship duties for their students if they switch onto the Graduate Immigration Route and students will not need a Certificate of Sponsorship (CoS) to apply under this route.
-Tier 4 sponsors, however, will continue to be responsible for their students while they are studying.
+- Individuals applying to the Graduate route do not need a sponsor.
+Student sponsors do not need to fulfil any sponsorship duties for their students once they switch onto the Graduate route and students do not need a Certificate of Sponsorship (CoS) to apply under this route.
+However, students sponsors need to notify the Home Office that a student has successfully completed their course.

 - The route is non-extendable and does not count towards settlement.
-However, graduates who find an appropriate job and meet the requirements will be able to switch into skilled work, which is a route to settlement.
+However, graduates who find an appropriate job and meet the requirements will be able to apply to work routes, including the Skilled Worker, which is a route to settlement.